Welcome aboard the Greg Mortimer

 Climate change and carbon emissions continue to be major issues that everyone needs to be aware of and actively managing.
 We at Aurora Expeditions treat preserving and protecting the environment with the upmost importance and this is reflected in several features on the Greg Mortimer.

 This includes reduced emissions into the air and sea, lower energy consumption, high fuel efficiency, reduced light pollution for minimal wildlife disruption and lower on-board plastic use.
-It's vital to also mention the state-of-the-art virtual anchoring technology of the X-BOW™, which means the ship can float anchorless while launching Zodiacs, kayaks etc, without disturbing delicate sea floor areas.
+Furthermore, the ship will have a state-of-the-art virtual anchoring technology, meaning the ship can float anchorless while launching Zodiacs and kayaks, without disturbing the sea floor.

 Safety is always a critical element of Aurora operations, with the Greg Mortimer featuring the most up-to-date and concise safety technology across our fleet.
 This starts with the return-to-port equipment – not compulsory on a ship of this size – which duplicates the propulsion system.
 This enables the ship to maintain operating systems and comfort in the event of engine failure.
 Furthermore, the Greg Mortimer is Polar Code 6 compliant, holds BV class and is fully compliant with the latest SOLAS requirements.
 It's also built with a Rolls Royce stabiliser system.
 If there's an incident or accident during your adventure, the ship has an onboard, fully-stocked medical centre – where our trained medical team can provide necessary treatment in a timely fashion.